remmaria/Pitt-Clev/README.md

 `--sessions_folder` must be the directory that contains all session folders — this is the same as the `main_folder` or `output_folder`, depending on how you configured your pipeline.

 This script computes the median, 25th and 75th percentiles, mean, and standard deviation of the specified metrics within ROIs, excluding voxels defined by mask_exclude.
 In areas where ROIs overlap, the statistics are weighted accordingly—for example, if three masks overlap in a voxel, each contributes with a weight of 1/3 to the calculations.
+A `weighted_mask.nii.gz` is created in each session, if you want to visualize the final mask used in statistical computation.